 If he was dissatisfied with some of his life choices, I said, Simone is not to blame.
 “Maybe you’re angry at the church,” I suggested.
-“Maybe you’re angry with God, or with the way the church has interpreted God.”
-He didn’t even want to consider that, which made me think it was probably true.
+“Maybe you’re angry with God, or with the way the Church has interpreted God.”
+He didn’t even want to consider that, which made me think it might be true.

 Angry With Her?
 Himself?
 The Church?

-OK, he said warily, he’ll consider the idea that maybe he’s angry at the church, and has been projecting that onto Simone.
+OK, he said warily, he’d consider the idea that maybe he’s angry at the Church, and that he’s been projecting that onto Simone.
 “And if you feel like a sucker for believing a fairy tale,” I ventured, “go ahead and feel like a sucker.
 Feel embarrassed.
 It won’t kill you, and it might help.”

 But whatever we call it, what about his urge for sexual adventures with other women?

 “There are lots of reasons to NOT sleep with women to whom you’re not married,” I said.
 “Some are better than others.
-You’re in pain now as you realize your reason back then was poor.
+You’re in pain now as you question your reason back then.
 But if you choose to NOT sleep around now, it would be for a much different reason—a much better reason.”

 He thought that over quite a bit.
 “Separating my choice back then from my present or future choice is very powerful,” he said.